RESEARCH on Vehicle Control / Driving Behavior

 PROFESSION / EDUCATION

-[Oral] Y. Okafuji, T. Wada, T. Sugiura, K. Murakami, H. Ishida, “Drivers' Gaze Behaviors are Influenced by Vehicle Position”, 64th Annual Meeting of Human Factors and Ergonomics Society, Chicago, USA, October 2020 (to appear)
+[Oral] Y. Okafuji, T. Wada, T. Sugiura, K. Murakami, H. Ishida, “Drivers' gaze behaviors are influenced by vehicle position”, 64th Annual Meeting of Human Factors and Ergonomics Society (HFES), Virtual Conference, October 2020

-[Poster] Y. Okafuji, Y. Ozaki, J. Baba, A. Kitahara, J. Nakanishi, K. Ogawa, Y. Yoshikawa, H. Ishiguro, “Please Listen to Me: How to Make Passersby Stop by a Humanoid Robot in a Shopping Mall”, ACM/IEEE International Conference on Human-Robot Interaction, Cambridge, UK, March 2020
+[Poster] Y. Okafuji, Y. Ozaki, J. Baba, A. Kitahara, J. Nakanishi, K. Ogawa, Y. Yoshikawa, H. Ishiguro, “Please listen to me: How to make passersby stop by a humanoid robot in a shopping mall”, ACM/IEEE International Conference on Human-Robot Interaction (HRI), Cambridge, UK, March 2020

-[Oral] Y. Okafuji, T. Fukao, H. Inou, “Theoretical Interpretation of Driver’s Gaze Considering Optic Flow and Seat Position”, IFAC Symposium on Analysis, Design, and Evaluation of Human-Machine Systems, Tallinn, Estonia, September 16-19, 2019
+[Oral] Y. Okafuji, T. Fukao, H. Inou, “Theoretical interpretation of driver’s gaze considering optic flow and seat position”, IFAC Symposium on Analysis, Design, and Evaluation of Human-Machine Systems (IFAC-HMS), Tallinn, Estonia, September 16-19, 2019

 [Oral] C. Mole, G. Markkula, O. Giles, Y. Okafuji, R. Romano, N. Merat, R. Wilkie, “Drivers fail to calibrate to optic flow speed changes during automated driving”, Driving Assessment Conference, New Mexico, USA, June 24-27, 2019

-[Demo] Y. Okafuji, J. Baba, J. Nakanishi, “Face-to-Face contact method for humanoid robots using face position prediction”, ACM/IEEE International Conference on Human-Robot Interaction, Daegu, Korea, March 2019
+[Demo] Y. Okafuji, J. Baba, J. Nakanishi, “Face-to-Face contact method for humanoid robots using face position prediction”, ACM/IEEE International Conference on Human-Robot Interaction (HRI), Daegu, Korea, March 2019

 Domestic Conference (in Japan)